Smart Link variants (A/B routing)

 Add Variant dialog with Variant Name and Variant ID, plus optional UTM Parameters and Custom Variables

-Click Add Variant in the dialog to save that row, then use Add Variant again for each additional placement.
-For the three-poster example, you would add North Entrance Poster (north-entrance), Food Court Poster (food-court), and Cinema Bridge Poster (cinema-bridge).
+Click Add Variant in the dialog to save that row, then click Add Variant again for each additional placement.
+For the mall example, you would add North Entrance Poster (north-entrance), Food Court Poster (food-court), and Cinema Bridge Poster (cinema-bridge).

 Add optional tracking fields

-If you need extra context that does not fit standard UTM fields, add Custom Variables such as a placement code, store code, or artwork reference.
+• Custom Variables — add them when you need context that doesn't fit the standard UTM fields, such as a placement code, store code, or artwork reference.

 Save and test the variant URL